danieleborgo/OctoPrint-ShutdownButtonLEDBuzzer/README.md

 In case one of these features is not needed, it can be deactivated by the apposite settings section.

+Always remember to properly check each connection, using the official datasheet, before turning on the Raspberry.

 ![circuit](docs/circuit.png)

 ## Configuration